Services

 Delays and impacting events often cause the contractor to work overtime, perform work out of its planned sequence or in parallel rather than in series, work in weather conditions that are less favorable than reasonably planned, work in crowded conditions, employ multiple shifts, etc., all in an effort to make up time to mitigate delay.
 When there are multiple changes and impacting events on a project and they act in sequence or concurrently, there may be a cumulative effect of the individual changes and impacting events that is much greater than a sum of the individual parts.
 Multiple change orders and other types of owner-caused delays and disruption, as well as contractor-caused and force majeure delays and disruption, can negatively impact the contractor’s performance of unchanged work such that a contractor expends additional time, man-hours, and costs in completing its “unchanged” base scope work.
 These disruptions often result in the contractor submitting delay and labor productivity loss claims in construction.

-To determine the contractor’s entitlement to construction labor productivity loss claims, or to defend against such claims, a detailed assessment of contemporaneous man-hours and installed quantities, the timing of changes and impacting events, and an allocation of responsibility for the various causes of delay and disruption is often necessary.
+To determine the contractor’s entitlement to loss claims, or to defend against such claims, a detailed construction productivity analysis of contemporaneous man-hours and installed quantities, the timing of changes and impacting events, and an allocation of responsibility for the various causes of delay and disruption is often necessary.

 Long International’s labor productivity experts employ numerous methods to analyze, demonstrate or disprove a contractor’s entitlement to recovery of increased costs as a result of engineering and/or construction labor productivity loss caused by delays and impacting events for which the owner and/or the contractor may be responsible.
 If a negotiated settlement of a loss of productivity claim is not reached, our labor productivity experts have testified in both domestic and international arbitration and litigation proceedings involving the complex issues of labor efficiency and productivity loss.

-Our methods for performing loss of productivity analysis are consistent with those set out in:
+Our methods for performing loss of construction productivity analysis are consistent with those set out in:

 These methods include: